Squidtyper/Cub3D/README.md

 # Cub3D

 ## **Description**
-This grafichal project introduce to game developement and ray-casting, mimicking a famous old 3D game <br>Wolfenstein 3D<br>
+This grafichal project introduce to game developement and ray-casting, mimicking a famous old 3D game *Wolfenstein 3D*<br>
 It was made by [@squidtyper](https://github.com/squidtyper/squidtyper) (in charge of the parsing) and [@greedymelon](https://github.com/greedymelon/greedymelon) (in charge of the execution)

 # **RULES**